embeddedk8/embeddedk8.github.io/arduino-ide-build-process/index.md

 ## What you will learn?
 After reading this article, you will:
 - understand the standard build flow in embedded software development,
-- learn which additional steps the Arduino IDE performs on top of it.
+- learn about the additional steps performed during the Arduino build process,
+- know where to find the build files and caches.

-## Let's start!
+## Let's get started!

-Let's build a sketch together and go step by step along the build process.
+Let's build a sketch together and go step through the build process.
+We’ll pretend we know nothing and analyze the build output to infer what the Arduino IDE actually did.

 ### Build an example sketch
-Open your Arduino IDE and pick the right board from **Select Board** menu.
+Open the Arduino IDE and select the correct board from **Select Board** menu.
 In my case it's **Arduino UNO R4 WiFi**.

-{{< admonition tip >}}
-The **Arduino UNO R4 WiFi** is based on an **ARM** architecture.
-Be aware that some other Arduino boards (like the **UNO R3** or **Mega 2560**) use **AVR** architecture instead.
-This means the compilation process and generated machine code will differ between these boards.
-{{< /admonition >}}

-Load up the Blink example.
-Make a minimal change (like changing the delay value) and save the new sketch in your sketchbook.
+Load the Blink example and save the sketch in your sketchbook.
 Then, to trigger the build, click **Verify/Compile** and observe the **Output** window.

 In my IDE, only a very short message has appeared in **Output** window.
 It looks that the sketch has been built successfully and is ready to upload to the board.
-The message contains only two lines, because I didn't change the Arduino IDE’s default settings yet, so the **Output** is mostly hidden.
+The message contains just two lines because I haven’t changed the Arduino IDE’s default settings yet — by default, most of the build output is hidden.

 [![Arduino IDE doesn't say much about compilation steps by default](/arduino-ide-default-output.png "Arduino IDE - default build output")](/arduino-ide-default-output.png)

 ### Enable verbose output
-To understand the build process better, it will be useful to enable the **verbose output** in IDE.
+To understand the build process better we need to enable the **verbose output** in IDE.
-To do so, I need to mark `File-> Preferences-> Show verbose output` setting for both compiling and upload, and compile again.
-Now the output will be complete.
+To do so, go to **File-> Preferences** and check **Show verbose output** setting for both compiling and upload.
+When you compile again, the output will be complete.
 Let’s break it down to atoms!
 <br>